sigdialinlg2023/sigdialinlg2023.github.io/sitedata/onlinepresence.md

 ## Join Discord!

-**Use the invite link [https://discord.gg/zxquHwKy5](https://discord.gg/zxquHwKy5)
+**Use the invite link [https://discord.gg/zxquHwKy5](https://discord.gg/zxquHwKy5).**

 ## Zoom

-There are three Zoom links used during the time of the conference.
+There are three Zoom links used during the time of the SIGdial and INLG conference.
 Each links corresponds to a room at the Venue in Prague.
 <!-- See sitedata/sessions_links.yml -->
-During SIGdial & INLG conference

 - [https://cesnet.zoom.us/j/91621331403?pwd=ZDdmU2xKMGFMc1lpOVNkdlkvNFlRUT09"](First Zoom link will be used for events in the _Sun I_ room.
 - Second link will be used for the events in the _Sun II_ room.
 (Will be provided soon)
 - Third link will be used only for workshop purposes.
 (Will be provided soon)